Morski-Holding-Corp/.github/profile/README.md

-# Weclome in the MORSKI HOLDING CORP
+# Welcome in the MORSKI HOLDING CORP